 Using Lighted Mirrors Correctly

-True story: the first time I used a lighted mirror to do my makeup, I looked terrible.
+True story: the first time I used a lighted mirror for makeup application, I looked terrible.
 The colors and blending were way off.
 So upsetting, particularly as it was an upmarket model.
 But I soon realized it wasn’t directly the fault of the mirror lights.
 We had just put fluorescent bulbs in the room (this was before LED bulbs really took off), and they had a low color rendering index.
 My makeup mirror with lights just couldn’t compensate for the low quality of the bathroom bulbs!

 From that, I learned a valuable lesson: Lighted mirrors can help, but for applying makeup accurately, you have to consider your entire lighting environment.
 Lighted makeup mirrors augment your existing light but don’t replace it, especially if the main bulbs are bright.
 If you want to use lighted mirrors properly, don’t rely on them for everything.

 Most experts recommend using a low-wattage, low-lumen bulb for a lighted mirror.
 Unlike most lights, which are meant to illuminate a whole room, lighted mirrors only need to cover a small space.
 More to the point, you shouldn’t need to wince at the brightness and look away from the bulbs when doing your makeup.

 Incandescents work well because they show a lot of detail in the red to yellow range, which is where most makeup falls.
 Nowadays though, LED lights are a good option.
 They can have different light settings (color, brightness, temperature), are energy efficient and long lasting, and come in many different styles and designs.
 Of course, nothing beats proper sunlight, but we can’t have that on-demand.

 Wait, This Is Basically Photography, Isn’t It?